wwuoti/blog/src/posts/blog/azure-schedule-parameters.md

 And at some point they *will* forget to change those.
 And depending on the duration of the pipeline, you've just wasted (quite) many minutes of their time for a non-relevant build.

+So how to keep the scheduled version of your pipeline not messing up your current setup?
+The answer is to break out the best (or worst) part of YAML: template logic.

+## Example

-Example: You have a (boolean) parameter which:
+You have a (boolean) parameter which:

 - needs to be disabled when running a manual build
 - needs to be enabled when running a nightly scheduled build

-So how to keep the scheduled version of your pipeline not messing up your current setup?

-The answer is to break out the best (or worst) part of YAML: template logic.

 ```yaml
 - ${{ if or(eq(parameters.enableFeature, true), eq(variables['Build.Reason'], 'Schedule')) }}: